Seattle Seahawks vs. Jacksonville Jaguars NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Home and road insights

-- Seattle has one win against the spread, and is 0-4 overall, at home this season.
+- At home this year, Seattle has one win against the spread and is 0-4 overall.

+- The Seahawks are winless ATS (0-1) as 3.5-point favorites or more at home.

-- In four home games this year, Seattle has gone over the total once.
+- Seattle has hit the over once in four home games this year.

 Powered by Data Skrive.